 Mail Icon

-The MDT Status Bar includes an icon area for indicating the status of dispatch messages to the vehicle.
-These icons are only visible if there are dispatch messages in the MDT Inbox or its History folder.
+The MDT Status Bar includes an icon for the status of dispatch messages to the vehicle.
+These icons represent different 'read statuses' and are visible on the Status Bar.

 For more information, see MSG Button.